-How to Add a Legacy Hardware on Windows 10
+Add a Legacy Hardware on Windows 11 and 10

-Device manager is the tool that lets you Add a Legacy Hardware in Windows 10 with multiple methods.
+Device manager is the tool that lets you Add a Legacy Hardware in Windows 11 or 10 with multiple methods.
 Follow one after another –

-Step-1: Perform a click on the Cortana search bar, type devmgmt, and then Press Enter.
+Step-1: Click on the Taskbar Search icon, type devmgmt, and then press Enter.

 Step-2: Select the Device name to which you want to add Legacy Hardware.
-Go to the menu bar, make a click on “Action” tab.
-Choose “Add Legacy hardware” option from the dropdown menu.
+Go to the menu bar, click on “Action”.
+Choose “Add Legacy hardware” option from the dropdown.

 Step-3: Select “Next” from Add hardware wizard in order to move forward.